KashProgramming/Eloq_speaking_coach/README.md

 - **CDN**: Audio files served from Cloudinary CDN
 - **Lazy Loading**: Audio files loaded on-demand
 - **Database Indexing**: Indexes on user_id, created_at, level

 ---

-## 🚀 Deployment

-### Backend (Hugging Face Spaces)

-The backend is deployed on Hugging Face Spaces using Docker.
-The Dockerfile is configured to:
-- Use Python 3.10 slim image
-- Install audio processing dependencies (ffmpeg, libsndfile1)
-- Pre-download Whisper model during build
-- Expose port 7860 (HF Spaces default)

-**Environment Variables Required:**
-- `DATABASE_URL`: PostgreSQL connection string (Supabase recommended)
-- `JWT_SECRET_KEY`: Secret key for JWT token generation
-- `GROQ_API_KEY`: Groq API key for LLM evaluation
-- `GROQ_TTS_API_KEY`: Groq API key for text-to-speech (optional, can be same as GROQ_API_KEY)
-- `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, `CLOUDINARY_API_SECRET`: Cloudinary credentials
-- `CORS_ORIGINS`: Comma-separated list of allowed origins (include your Vercel frontend URL)

-**Deployment Steps:**
-1. Create a new Space on Hugging Face with Docker SDK
-2. Push the `eloq/backend` directory to the Space repository
-3. Configure environment variables in Space settings
-4. The Space will automatically build and deploy

-See `eloq/backend/README.md` for detailed deployment instructions, or `DEPLOYMENT_GUIDE.md` for a complete step-by-step guide covering backend, frontend, and database setup.

-### Frontend (Vercel)

-The frontend is deployed on Vercel with automatic deployments from the main branch.

-**Environment Variables Required:**
-- `VITE_API_URL`: Your Hugging Face Space URL (e.g., `https://username-spacename.hf.space`)

-**Deployment Steps:**
-1. Connect your GitHub repository to Vercel
-2. Set the root directory to `eloq/frontend`
-3. Configure the environment variable
-4. Deploy

-### Database (Supabase)

-PostgreSQL database hosted on Supabase free tier with connection pooling enabled.

-**Setup:**
-1. Create a new project on Supabase
-2. Copy the connection string (with pooling enabled)
-3. Add `?sslmode=require` to the connection string
-4. Use this as your `DATABASE_URL` environment variable

----